Tiimber/ha-smhi-odp/README.md

 Get comprehensive weather data from SMHI (Sveriges meteorologiska och hydrologiska institut) directly in Home Assistant.
 This custom integration uses the Open Data API to provide accurate current conditions and 10-day forecasts for any location in Sweden.

+Note!
+Much of the code (and tests) was written by AI (Gemini and Copilot), and manually tested and heavily inspected and questioned by me in several iterations.
+I am a programmer in my work, but Python and Home Assistant specifics aren't my specialities.

 ## Sample dashboard cards

 ### Standard